EmilyRandallUD/unlock-templates/snippets.md

 </div>
 ```

 Just upload your image to a copy box and place this wrapper around it.
+There is no optimal size for the pic.
+If it's too small, you'll simply see pixel art.
+What is more important is the format: ideally the image has a nearly square format (not too wide or too tall).
+In way that the image works for wide screens (desktop) as well as for mobile phones (tall screens).

 ## background info